Skip to Content

 Child Support

-Oklahoma sets child support based on state guidelines designed to cover the financial needs of the child and facilitate equity between the parents.
-The court uses the Oklahoma Child Support Guidelines, which account for each party’s income, the number of children, and other relevant factors.
+Oklahoma sets child support based on state guidelines designed to cover the financial needs of the child and establish fairness between parents.
+The court uses the Oklahoma Child Support Guidelines, which take into account each party’s income, the number of children, and other relevant factors.

-Child support is calculated using a formula that combines the income of both parties to determine a base support obligation.
-Additional considerations include medical expenses, childcare costs, and educational needs.
-The court may require one or both to provide health insurance for the child or contribute toward necessary uncovered medical expenses.
+Child support is calculated by combining both parties' incomes to determine a base support obligation.
+Additional considerations include medical expenses, childcare costs, and education needs.
+The court may require one or both parents to provide health insurance for the child or contribute toward uncovered medical expenses.

-If the non-custodial party fails to meet their support obligations, Oklahoma has enforcement mechanisms such as wage garnishment, license suspension, or even contempt proceedings.
-Child support orders can be modified if circumstances change, such as significant shifts in income or a change in custody arrangements.
+If the non-custodial parent fails to meet support obligations, Oklahoma enforces orders through measures like wage garnishment, license suspension, or contempt proceedings.
+Child support orders can be modified if circumstances change, such as a significant shift in income or a change in custody arrangements.

 Spousal Support

-Spousal support—also known as alimony—provides financial assistance to the lower-earning party, allowing them to maintain a reasonable lifestyle after the divorce.
+Spousal support—also called alimony—provides financial help to the lower-earning spouse, allowing them to maintain a reasonable lifestyle after divorce.

 Several factors influence the court’s decision on whether to award support and in what amount.
-These factors include the duration of time, the financial resources and earning potential of both parties, and their contributions to the relationship.
+These factors include the marriage’s duration, the financial resources and earning potential of each party, and their efforts during the relationship.

-For instance, if one person sacrifices their career to support the other's professional growth, this might impact the court’s decision.
-The court also considers the receiving party’s ability to become self-supporting.
-If the lower-earning party needs additional education or training to secure employment, temporary support may be granted to cover these needs.
+For instance, if one spouse puts their career on hold to help the other's professional advancement, this may impact support decisions.
+The court also considers the receiving party’s ability to become self-sufficient.
+If more education or training is needed, temporary support may be granted to cover that need.

-Support payments in Oklahoma can be awarded as lump sums or installments.
-Awards are generally temporary and designed to bridge the financial gap until the receiving party gains financial independence.
+Support payments in Oklahoma may be awarded as lump sums or installments.
+These awards are usually temporary and designed to help the recipient become financially independent.

 Legal Help for Same-Sex Divorce

-Our lawyers work with clients here in Edmond, the Oklahoma City area, and beyond.
-We know that people go through difficult times, and we’re determined to work hard for you, to secure a settlement that will help you move on to the next chapter of your life.
+Our lawyers work with clients here in Edmond, the Oklahoma City area, and throughout Oklahoma County.
+We know that people face difficult moments during divorce, and we’re determined to work hard for you to achieve a settlement that will help you move on to the next chapter of your life.